rkcode357/recode.github.io/README.md

 ### 2. setup
 ### 3. how to use the print function and coding basics
 ## introduction for c++
 ### Welcome to the world of c++! a coding language used for game development, web development, and so much more!
 Any electronic computer has code, most of it being c++ so it is a great language to learn.
 Being brutally honest, c++ is a very hard language to learn for begginers but stick to it and TRUST ME you WILL get it!
-The mos important takeway is don't get discouraged, every developer had to go through the stuff you have to get throught to get to an expert level.
+The most important takeway is don't get discouraged, every developer had to go through the stuff you have to get throught to get to an expert level.
 ## setup
 ## Before you setup!
 NOTES!
 ### this tutorial I will be using a tool called arduboy.
 An arduboy is an 8 bit game console that has a special coding library to assist in learning c++.
 If you don't have the physical arduboy that is ok we will show you the digital version and how you can use that to code!